 Treatment for keratoconus depends on the severity of your condition and how quickly the condition is progressing.

 Mild to moderate keratoconus can be treated with eyeglasses or contact lenses.
-For most people, the cornea will become stable after a few years.
+For many people, the cornea will become stable after a few years.
 If you have this type, you likely won't experience severe vision problems or require further treatment.

 In some people with keratoconus, the cornea becomes scarred or wearing contact lenses becomes difficult.
 In these cases, surgery might be necessary.